Spectral analysis on standard locally homogeneous spaces: Proof of the theorems of Chapter

-In Section~\ref{sec:transfer} we derive two consequences of conditions (A) and~(B) of Section~\ref{subsec:cond-Tf-A-B}; in particular, we prove (Theorem~\ref{thm:condB}) that any infinite-dimensional representation of~$G$ realized in $\DD'(X)$ decomposes discretely as a representation of the subgroup~$L$ under condition~(B).
+In Chapter~\ref{sec:transfer} we derive two consequences of conditions (A) and~(B) of Section~\ref{subsec:cond-Tf-A-B}; in particular, we prove (Theorem~\ref{thm:condB}) that any infinite-dimensional representation of~$G$ realized in $\DD'(X)$ decomposes discretely as a representation of the subgroup~$L$ under condition~(B).

-In Section~\ref{sec:transfer-Gamma-type-I-II} we show (Theorem~\ref{thm:transfer-spec}) that the discrete spectrum of type~$\I$ and type~$\II$ from Section~\ref{sec:type-I-II} is compatible for the pseudo-Riemannian locally homogeneous space $X_{\Gamma}$ and for the vector bundle $\V_{\tau}$ over the Riemannian locally symmetric space~$Y_{\Gamma}$, as a counterpart of discrete decomposability results (Theorem~\ref{thm:condB}) for the restriction of representations of $G$ to its subgroup~$L$, which contains the discrete group~$\Gamma$.
+In Chapter~\ref{sec:transfer-Gamma-type-I-II} we show (Theorem~\ref{thm:transfer-spec}) that the discrete spectrum of type~$\I$ and type~$\II$ from Chapter~\ref{sec:type-I-II} is compatible for the pseudo-Riemannian locally homogeneous space $X_{\Gamma}$ and for the vector bundle $\V_{\tau}$ over the Riemannian locally symmetric space~$Y_{\Gamma}$, as a counterpart of discrete decomposability results (Theorem~\ref{thm:condB}) for the restriction of representations of $G$ to its subgroup~$L$, which contains the discrete group~$\Gamma$.

-In Section~\ref{sec:proof-mainII} we complete the proof of Theorem~\ref{thm:mainII}, which states the existence of an infinite discrete spectrum of type~$\II$ when $\Gamma$ is cocompact or arithmetic in~$L$: this is deduced from Theorem~\ref{thm:transfer-spec} and from the classical Riemannian case (Fact~\ref{fact:inf-spec-Riem}).
+In Chapter~\ref{sec:proof-mainII} we complete the proof of Theorem~\ref{thm:mainII}, which states the existence of an infinite discrete spectrum of type~$\II$ when $\Gamma$ is cocompact or arithmetic in~$L$: this is deduced from Theorem~\ref{thm:transfer-spec} and from the classical Riemannian case (Fact~\ref{fact:inf-spec-Riem}).

-\section{Essential self-adjointness of the Laplacian}
+\chapter{Essential self-adjointness of the Laplacian}

-In this section we address Questions~\ref{problems} by establishing the following.
+In this chapter we address Questions~\ref{problems} by establishing the following.

 \begin{proposition} In the general setting~\ref{gen-setting}, consider a $G$-invariant pseudo-Rieman\-nian structure on~$X$ (see Lemma~\ref{lem:pseudo-Riem-struct}) and let $\square_X$ be the corresponding Laplacian.
 Choose any $\Ad(L)$-invariant, nondegenerate, symmetric bilinear form on~$\llll$ and let $C_L\in Z(\llll)$ be the corresponding Casimir element.
 If \eqref{eqn:rel-Lapl} holds for some nonzero $a\in\R$, then for any torsion-free discrete subgroup $\Gamma$ of~$L$, \begin{enumerate} \item the closure of the pseudo-Riemannian Laplacian~$\square_{X_{\Gamma}}$ defined on $C^{\infty}_c(X_{\Gamma})$ in the graph norm gives a self-adjoint operator on $L^2(X_{\Gamma})$, \item for any $\lambda\in\Spec_d(X_{\Gamma})$, the space $L^2(X_{\Gamma};\M_{\lambda})$ contains real analytic functions as a dense subset, \item the pseudo-Riemannian Laplacian $\square_{X_{\Gamma}}$ on~$X_{\Gamma}$ has infinitely many $L^2$-eigenva\-lues as soon as the Riemannian Laplacian $\Delta_{Y_{\Gamma}}$ on~$Y_{\Gamma}$ has (\eg if $\Gamma$ is a uniform or arithmetic lattice in~$L$), and $\square_{X_{\Gamma}}$ has absolutely continuous spectrum as soon as $\Delta_{Y_{\Gamma}}$ has. \end{enumerate} \end{proposition}